 Images and Symbol Sets

 I use multiple sources for my visuals and you should too!
 I like using photographs I take or from Google Images along with clipart.
-Some students require to more concrete representation of photographs while others are able to generalize to clipart.
+Some students require the more concrete representation of photographs while others are able to generalize to clipart.

 - Google Images – endless photographs and clipart